- Extremely durable, resisting bending even under heavy force.

 There are as many types of tent stakes as there are tents.
 Every manufacturer seems to try and reinvent the wheel when it comes to tent stakes, but the vast majority fall under just a few basic categories.

-Shepherd’s Hook Stakes – Shepherd’s hook stakes are what most people picture when they think of a tent stake.
+Shepherd’s Hook Stakes – Shepherd’s hook stakes are what most people picture when they think of a tent peg.
 They’re basically just a piece of plastic of metal curved at the stop to catch a guy line.

 They’re available in just about any material you can think of and are effective and inexpensive.
-One downside of their basic design is that shepherd’s hook stakes are easy to bend when hammering them into the ground.
+One downside of their basic design is that shepherd’s hook stakes are easy to bend when hammering them into the hard ground.

 V-Stakes – V-stakes take a flat piece of metal or plastic and bend it into a v shape.
 This gives it a long groove down the center for additional contact with the ground.
 They’re sturdy, effective, and available in a wide range of materials.